 The company meets its day-to-day working capital requirements through access to funds as part of the BMW AG group's cash pooling arrangement that is administered through BMW International Investment BV, a BMW subsidiary company registered in the Netherlands, who manage the external banking relationships and act as an internal bank for BMW subsidiaries.
+There are not considered to be limits to the available facility, this is a rolling facility which is an integrated part of the BMW AG group's operations.
+Under the cash pooling arrangements, there is no external cash held by the company, as it is held within internal bank accounts and funds on internal deposit.
+Internal bank account funds and deposited funds are presented within the note 'Trade and other receivables - Amounts owed by group undertakings.

-In light of the current external factors (such as COVID-19 & 'Brexit') robust scenarios have been reviewed and it has been concluded that the company will continue to be profitable and cash generative for the foreseeable future.
+In light of the current external factors (such as the semiconductor shortages & the war in Ukraine) robust scenarios have been reviewed and it has been concluded that the company will continue to be profitable and cash generative for the foreseeable future.
 The company has also received confirmation that the BMW Group has no intention to withdraw the facility in the foreseeable future, nor will it limit access to additional intercompany funding should it be required by the company.